leovigna/agent-coeus/.clinerules/tickets.md

 # Ticketing System

 ## Overview
 This project uses a lightweight, file-based ticketing system inspired by Jira.

-All tickets are stored as Markdown files in the `tickets/` folder, and epics are stored in the `epics/` folder.
+* Tickets are stored as Markdown files in the `tickets/` folder with a unique ticket number and brief title (eg. `TICKET-01-configure-monorepo.md`)
+* Epics are stored as Markdown files in the `epics/` folder with a unique epic number and brief title (eg. `EPIC-01-setup-project.md`)

 This approach keeps all project management artifacts within the repository, providing a single source of truth for both code and tasks.

 ## Ticket Structure
 Each ticket is a Markdown file with the following structure: